Australian Insulin Pump Choices

 Control-IQ was released in the US at the end of 2019, so again there’s a lot of user experience with it online.

 The t:slim X2 pump is not compatible with any external closed-loop system.
-Obviously Control-IQ is its own closed-loop system.
+Obviously Control-IQ will be its own closed-loop system.

 The YpsoPump (from Ypsomed) is a tiny unit which links to the Mylife app on your phone via Bluetooth.
 Currently the app has a one-way connection: it needs the user to use the pump’s touchscreen to issue boluses, but does most of the the rest of the management and connection from the phone (including carb/bolus calculations).

-We’re told to expect the Mylife Dose upgrade in late-2021 (delays in the Assist program have pushed this from mid-2021).
+I’m expecting to see the Mylife Dose upgrade in early 2022 (in Europe the timeframe of “Spring” has been mentioned).
+This has been pushed out from 2021, probably partly due to delays in the Assist implementation.
 It will allow us to bolus directly from the app without needing to lay a hand on the pump.
 To support this in-warranty pumps will be exchanged for versions with new firmware.

-Ypsomed are also developing the Mylife Loop system in conjunction with TypeZero (now part of Dexcom) and a date of 2023 has been mentioned.
+Ypsomed are also developing the Mylife Loop system in conjunction with TypeZero (now part of Dexcom) and a date of 2023 was mentioned some time back.
 TypeZero are the company behind the algorithm in Tandem’s Control-IQ closed-loop system.